botmasterai/botmaster-fulfill/README.md

 # Using botmaster-fulfill

 Botmaster-fulfill exports two functions.
 The first is `fulfill` and implements the fulfill API.
 The second `outgoing` produces botmaster outgoing middleware.
-Since botmaster is the preferred integration method let's start with an example of that first:

-Here we require the necessary dependencies (getting the outgoing function through destructuring), connect our bots to botmaster.
-Before connecting our middleware we define a simple "hello world" action.
-We use this as part of the settings we pass to outgoing for it to generate our middleware.
+If you look at the quick start example the necessary steps are:
+1. require the necessary dependencies (the examples gets the outgoing function through destructuring)
+2. connect our bots to botmaster
+3. get actions pass as settings object to `outgoing` function for it to generate our middleware.
+4. register the resulting middleware to botmaster outgoing middlware.

 ## Additional middleware options